The page covers:

-The square has an unusual shape which is similar to two opposite triangles having their vertices at the fountain; the part of the square shown in this etching by Giuseppe Vasi was called Piazza di Spagna because in 1647 the Spanish Embassy was moved to the palace in the right side of the plate; the other section of the square, which included the steps leading to the French church of SS.
-TrinitÓ dei Monti, was called Piazza di Francia; in this way the historical competition between the two European powers for supremacy in Italy was reflected in the topography of Rome.
+The square has an unusual shape which is similar to two opposite triangles having their vertices at the fountain.
+This 1752 etching by Giuseppe Vasi shows the eastern part of the square which was called Piazza di Spagna because in 1647 the Spanish Embassy was moved to a palace shown in the right side of the plate; the western section of the square, which included the steps leading to the French church of SS.
+TrinitÓ dei Monti, was called Piazza di Francia; in this way the historical struggle for supremacy in Italy between these two European nations was reflected in the topography of Rome.

 This foreword may explain why Vasi did not show the famous steps leading to the church; over time Piazza di Spagna became the name of the whole square and English travellers attributed to Spain also the steps which were built with French money.

-The view is taken from the green dot in the map below.
+The view is taken from the green dot in the 1748 small map below.
 In the description below the plate Vasi made reference to: 1) Steps leading to SS.
 TrinitÓ dei Monti; 2) Palazzo di Propaganda Fide; 3) Palazzo di Spagna; 4) Fontana della Barcaccia; 5) Campanile di S. Andrea delle Fratte.
 5) is covered in another page.
-The small 1748 map shows also 6) SS.
-TrinitÓ dei Monti; 7) S. Atanasio dei Greci (along Via del Babuino); 8) Colonna dell'Immacolata; 9) Teatro d'Alibert; 10) CaffŔ Greco (in Via Condotti); 11) Calcografia di Mariano Vasi; 12) Palazzo Boncompagni Cerasi.
-The dotted line delineates the border between Rione Campo Marzio (to the left) and Rione Colonna (to the right).
+The small map shows also 6) SS.
+TrinitÓ dei Monti; 7) S. Atanasio dei Greci (along Via del Babuino); 8) Colonna dell'Immacolata; 9) Teatro d'Alibert; 10) CaffŔ Greco (in Via Condotti); 11) Calcografia di Mariano Vasi; 12) Palazzo Boncompagni Cerasi; 13) Via Margutta.
+The dotted line delineates the border between Rione Campo Marzio (left) and Rione Colonna (right).

 The old inns have been replaced by primary chain stores so Piazza di Spagna continues to attract foreign travellers; the main change relates to the erection of Colonna dell'Immacolata in 1857.
-Some houses are higher than they were in the XVIII century, but their current height is in line with the adjoining older buildings.
+Some houses are higher than they were in the XVIII century; their terraces are much sought after.

 SS.
 TrinitÓ dei Monti preceded in time the other monuments of Piazza di Spagna and because of its commanding position it influenced the design of the square; in 1483 King Louis XI of France fell gravely ill; he asked Pope Sixtus IV to send him Francis of Paola, a Franciscan monk who was renowned for his miracles.
 Francis was unable to heal the king, but he gained his admiration and that of his son, the future King Charles VIII; the latter in 1494 bought a piece of land on the Pincio hill to build a monastery and a church for the Minims, a branch of the Franciscan Order which was founded by Francis of Paola.
 The monastery was reserved to French members of the order.